Inspiring Failure at Work

 And as leaders, are we giving our employees the grace to fail?

-In his book Agents of Change: Unleashing the Innovation of Real-Life Superheroes, Mike Thomas uses the word “failure” 38 times throughout the book as a critical element in building an organizational culture of innovation.
+In his book Agents of Change: Unleashing the Innovation of Real-Life Superheroes, Mike Thomas uses the word “failure” 38 times throughout the book, and frames it as a critical element in building an organizational culture of innovation.

 Thomas challenges readers to consider whether a young Thomas Edison and his 10,000 failures would be successful in their own organizational culture, posing questions like: